CodeBuzz-ML/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 A CML based Rock Paper Scissors game with python
-Also Thank you @SimulatorWinner for helping me out (https://github.com/simulatorwinner)
+Also Thank you @simulatorwinner for helping me out (https://github.com/simulatorwinner)

 How to play: -
   Run the python file.